6 Top Release Automation Tools: Reviews from the Tech Community

 6 Top Release Automation Tools (listed alphabetically)

 - CA Technologies Release Automation platform is an end-to-end application release management solution that integrates with an enterprise’s continuous delivery toolchain and provides scalability, resilience, database security, and enterprise management connectivity.
 Gartner highlights the solution’s out-of-the-box support for large enterprise commercial off-the-shelf applications (e.g. Siebel, SAP) and mainframe platforms.
-CA’s Release Automation is typically delivered either as an on-premises solution or as a hosted offering, and integrates well with workload automation, IT process automation, and service orchestration tools.
+CA’s Release Automation is typically delivered either as an on-premises solution or as a hosted offering, and integrates well with workload automation, IT process automation, and cloud service orchestration tools.

 - Electric Cloud ElectricFlow is an adaptive release orchestration platform with an easy-to-use interface that is designed for large and mid-sized organizations developing enterprise web/IT, mobile, and embedded system Gartner emphasizes the solution’s product enhancements, including support for microservice-based applications, expanded container technology support, new pipeline management capabilities, serverless computing support, and new in-product, in-context tutorials to speed ramp-up times.
 ElectricFlow is primarily delivered as an on-premises product, but is also available as a hosted solution via a partner.